soumyajeet-xo/-AWS-Cloud-Solutions-Architect-Certificate/AWS Cloud Technical Essentials/Week4.md

 ## Introduction to Week 4
 - monitoring tool called amazon cloud watch
 - scalability
+- a monitor gathers data in one centralised loaction

 ## Monitoring on AWS
 - monitor and watch network traffic